mariahnorell/website/content/authors/admin/_index.md

 ---

-I'm a Lecturer at San Jose State University teaching core HR classes.
+As a Lecturer at San Jose State University teaching core HR classes.
 I find it exciting to bring my scientist-practitioner background to the classroom and watch my students grasp the competencies of fundamental business principles.

 Previously, I was a Data Scientist at Aon helping companies elevate their HR strategy through people analytics.
 I enjoyed working with clients to identify and mitigate potential pay equity gaps within their organizations.
 Some other projects I worked on included workforce planning, organizational risk assessments, benchmarking, and automating existing business processes with Python.